function61/eventhorizon/docs/architecture/network.md

 NOTE: currently pub/sub server is embedded with Writer server.

-Inbound connections:
+Inbound (other components connect to):

-- Pub/sub server (TCP/TLS)
+- Pub/sub server (:9091 TCP/TLS)

 Pusher
 ------

-Inbound connections:
+Pusher is usually ran alongside each application instance.
+There is no limit on the number of Pusher instances - they are stateless.

+Only inbound connection to Pusher is from loopback, therefore Pusher doesn't need much on networking/firewall side.

+Inbound (other components connect to):

-- Writer proxy (loopback HTTP)
+- Writer proxy (:9093 loopback HTTP)

-Outbound connections:
+Outbound (opens connections to):

-- Writer API (HTTPS)
+- Writer API (:9092 HTTPS)
+- Pub/sub server (:9091 TCP/TLS)
-- scalablestore (HTTPS)
+- scalablestore (:443 HTTPS)
 - Endpoint (loopback HTTP)